Przejdź do treści głównej

 Impact on our well-being

-An apartment's neighborhood significantly shapes the residents' daily stress levels and sense of safety.
-Good access to public services reduces the time and logistical burden of everyday life.
-The ability to take care of basic needs on foot supports physical activity and better mental well-being.
-A legible neighborhood structure increases the sense of orientation and control over the surroundings.
-A low crime rate directly affects peace of mind and emotional comfort.
-Access to public transport reduces dependence on the car and the stress connected with it.
-A well-designed neighborhood encourages spontaneous social contact.
+The neighbourhood significantly influences residents’ daily stress levels and sense of security.
+Good access to public services reduces the time and logistical burdens of everyday life.
+Being able to run basic errands on foot promotes physical activity and better mental well-being.
+A clear neighbourhood structure enhances a sense of orientation and control over the surroundings.
+A low percentage of rental units in the surrounding area increases the chances of forming lasting neighbourly bonds and reduces the risk of disturbances caused by noisy tourists.
+Access to public transportation reduces dependence on cars and the associated stress.
+A well-designed neighbourhood fosters spontaneous social interactions.
 Spatial isolation and a lack of nearby services can lead to a sense of exclusion.
-The quality of the surroundings affects how often residents leave the house and use public space.
-As a result, a good neighborhood supports mental health, social relationships, and overall quality of life.
+The quality of the surroundings influences how often residents leave their homes and use public spaces.
+As a result, a good neighbourhood supports mental health, social relationships, and overall quality of life.

 What to watch out for